vsushko/vsushko/README.md

 Problems are grouped under their respective subtopic, to focus on repeatedly applying common patterns rather than randomly tackling questions.

-I'd love to receive contributions from the comunity and - you!
+I'd love to receive contributions from the community and - you!
 See more for details [here](https://github.com/vsushko/leetcode-patterns-aggregator).
 ### [SchemesAnalyzer](https://github.com/vsushko/SchemesAnalyzer)
 SchemesAnalyzer is a free and open tool for analyzing XSD schema sets.
 This tool does not require the presence of the Internet, which is suitable for those users who work on the intranet.